jay3332/ril/README.md

 | Font/Text Rendering                                       | `text`   | `fontdue`           | yes      |
 | Image Resizing                                            | `resize` | `fast_image_resize` | yes      |
 | Enable all features,<br/> including all encoding features | `all`    |                     | no       |

+### WebP Support limitations
+WebP support uses `libwebp`, which is a native library.
+This means that if you try to use the `webp` feature when compiling to a WebAssembly target, it might fail.
+We plan on making a pure-Rust port of `libwebp` in the future.

+For ease of use, the `all-pure` feature is provided, which is the equivalent of `all` minus the `webp` feature.

 ## Examples